 Classes are offered 3-4 times a year.
 Space is limited and registration is required.
 Childcare is offered to those who request it by the sign up deadline.

-E101 classes are complete for 2020; the 2021 dates are not yet available.
+E101 classes are typically offered in early spring and fall.
 You can watch for it on our calendar of events.

 What are the prerequisites to become a member?